 This and the next section focus on:

-Individual communications or complaints submitted to Treaty Bodies can be a very useful tool for victims of human rights violations and human rights defenders to get redress and reparations for human rights violations.
+Individual communications or complaints submitted to Treaty Bodies can be a very useful tool for victims and human rights defenders to get redress and reparations for human rights violations.

 You can submit information to the Treaty Bodies and request that the experts take the matters up with governments.